MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Add new MVC models.
+1. Create a new model.

-2. Write the Create action for GET HTTP verb.

-3. Write the Create action for POST HTTP verb.
+2. Use the model in a view.

+3. Pass the model from the controller to a view.

+4. Run the application.

+5. Write a GET action that accepts the new model information.

+6. Write a POST action that accepts the model.

 #### Task 1: Create a new model.